usnews/brightspot-cms/docs/documentation/dari-developer-tools.md

 For results, clicking into each result provides a detailed look at each object, in JSON format.

 You can return results for a specific field within an object.
-In the example screen grab above we have specified the `twitterHandle` and the `lastName`.
+The example screen grab above specifies the `twitterHandle` and the `lastName`.

 Clicking on a result shows the `JSON`, `Raw JSON` and `Fielded` view that allows control of the object content.